Other sections in Research Centres & Areas:

 Centre for Transportation Systems & Logistics (CENTRAL), Mathematical Models and Algorithms for Allocating Scarce Airport Resource (OR-MASTER)

 Centre for Transportation Systems & Logistics (CENTRAL), Supply Chain Management, Transport and Logistics

 Centre for Transportation Systems & Logistics (CENTRAL), Transport and Logistics

-Centre for Transportation Systems & Logistics (CENTRAL), Modelling and Inference, STOR-i Centre for Doctoral Training, Transport and Logistics
+Centre for Marketing Analytics & Forecasting, Centre for Transportation Systems & Logistics (CENTRAL), Modelling and Inference, STOR-i Centre for Doctoral Training, Transport and Logistics